 Human Rights (MA)

-This Master's degree programme for professional development is designed for professionals with an undergraduate degree and practical experience in relevant fields of employment.
+This Master's degree program for professional development is designed for professionals with an undergraduate degree and practical experience in relevant fields of employment.
 Due to its international focus, it is open to applicants from all over the world, in particular professionals working in international organisations and non-governmental organisations, public administrations (at the international, EU, federal, regional and municipal level), political consulting, in the press/media sector, in interest groups and associations, specialist legal firms, companies and research.

-A special feature of this degree programme is that it is also aimed at people who have been involved in human rights work on a voluntary or part-time basis and wish to gain professional qualifications in order to pursue these activities more extensively.
+A special feature of this degree program is that it is also aimed at people who have been involved in human rights work on a voluntary or part-time basis and wish to gain professional qualifications in order to pursue these activities more extensively.
 Applicants will therefore be accepted who are employed in other fields but have practical experience in human rights work outside of their main profession.

-Human Rights is offered as a full-time Master's degree programme for professional development worth 90 ECTS credits over three semesters.
+Human Rights is offered as a full-time Master's degree program for professional development worth 90 ECTS credits over three semesters.
 In the first semester, all students will enroll in three compulsory modules covering political, philosophical and legal foundations of human rights respectively.
 In the second semester, students will participate in a compulsory, interdisciplinary module on non-discrimination and elect four out of a variety of specialised modules.
 The third semester is devoted to the master thesis.

 1st Semester: Foundations (30 ECTS)